 The International Beethoven Project was founded with the idea to use Beethoven as a force to help move our civilization and culture forward.
 Beethoven’s legacy is one of perseverance in the face of adversity, of optimism for humanity in the face of tragedy, of unhinged artistic exploration in the face of stale traditions.
 Beethoven’s entire being was motivated by the future, a better future, and that is why his greatest works still stand as music of the future.

 It is with the future in mind that IBP’s vision was established:

-To educate and inspire by producing shows of the highest quality, radio programs, documentary and dramatic films, articles, books, and other media.
+To educate and inspire by producing media of the highest quality, recordings, podcasts, documentary and dramatic films, articles, books, etc.

 To help support the most talented young musicians and artists

 To build excitement and plan major celebrations around the world for Beethoven’s 250th anniversary in 2020

 To make December 16th a global celebration of Beethoven’s Birthday